mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/get-started.md

 Extensions can be built on any operating system as the underlying framework is cross-platform.
 {{% /alert %}}

-## 4 Using Extensions API via a Hosted NuGet Package
+## 3 Using Extensions API via a Hosted NuGet Package

-You can start extension development by simply including the `Mendix.StudioPro.ExtensionsAPI` NuGet package to your project by searching for *`Mendix.Studio.ExtensionsAPI* in NuGet.
+You can start extension development by simply including the `Mendix.StudioPro.ExtensionsAPI` NuGet package to your project by searching for *Mendix.Studio.ExtensionsAPI* in NuGet.

 Depending on your local environment setup, you possibly need to manually add a NuGet package to your solution.
 You can add a package source to Visual Studio via the menu: **Tools** > **Options** > **NuGet Package Manager** > **Package Sources**

-## 5 Importing Extensions API via a NuGet Package Hosted on a Local Repository
+## 4 Importing Extensions API via a NuGet Package Hosted on a Local Repository

 Another option to start extension development is to import a locally hosted `Mendix.StudioPro.ExtensionsAPI` NuGet package into your project.